openplans/openblock-old/docs/install/geodata.rst

 radius.

 You should also be able to search.
-In the search bar at top right, type in some addresses or intersections that you know should exist
+In the search bar at top right, type in some addresses or intersections that you know should exist, and verify that they're found.

 Other Locations: Neighborhoods, Etc.
 ====================================